ultiwinter/MT_DA_LDM_OD/README.md

+# Master Thesis: Data Augmentation using Latent Diffusion Models for Object Detection

+This repository contains the full source code used in the master thesis titled **"Data Augmentation using Latent Diffusion Models for Object Detection."**

+The project explores advanced data augmentation techniques to address class imbalance and data scarcity in object detection tasks, particularly in artwork datasets.
+It integrates two powerful generative pipelines—**Inpainting** and **ControlNet**—built on top of Latent Diffusion Models.
+The effectiveness of these augmentations is evaluated using a YOLO-based object detector.

+**Core Components:**
+- **Inpainting Pipeline:** Object-aware and Background augmentation strategies using various masking modes.
+- **ControlNet Pipeline:** Guided synthesis and reintegration of objects through finetuned diffusion models.
+- **YOLO Evaluation:** Preparation, merging, and training of YOLO datasets to evaluate the effect of augmentations on detection performance.

+This codebase is modular and reproducible, enabling further experimentation with dataset augmentation strategies for domain-specific object detection.

 ## Inpainting Pipeline

 This module focuses on augmenting images in the ODOR dataset by applying various inpainting techniques to address class imbalance.
 Below is a breakdown of the workflow and the responsibilities of each script.